priyamvadadaga/stackoverflowsurvey/README.md

 ## Project Overview

 This project analyzes data from the Stack Overflow Developer Survey using R and Quarto to generate insights into developer trends.
-The analysis includes various interactive and static visualizations created with R libraries and the D3.js JavaScript library.
-These visualizations explore relationships between key variables such as demographics (industries of respondents, education level), participation on Stack Overflow, insights on future AI usage/trends and more.
+Through the exploration and visualizations, we explore relationships between key variables such as demographics (industries of respondents, education level), participation on Stack Overflow, and insights on future AI usage/trends.

 ### Key Features
 - **Data Preparation**: Cleaning, transforming, and summarizing survey data using R.
-- **Static Visualizations**: Comprehensive static plots generated with `ggplot2` and other R visualization tools.
+- **Static Visualizations**: Comprehensive static plots generated with `ggplot2` and other R libraries.
 - **Interactive D3 Visualization**: A dynamic D3.js-based bar chart embedded in a Quarto document, showcasing industry-wise respondent distribution.
 - **Reproducible Workflow**: Quarto `.qmd` files for report generation and `.js` scripts for interactive visualizations.